deadsy/unuzip/README.md

 See: https://github.com/deadsy/mkuzip

-Typically `mkuzip` is used to compress ISO file system images.
+`mkuzip` is generally used to compress ISO file system images.

-`unuzip` decompresses these files to the original ISO file that can be mounted.
+`unuzip` decompresses these files to return to the original ISO file.

 `unuzip` is written in Python 3 and has been tested on Linux and Mac OS X.